 Installing onto carpets or carpet tiles:

-On smaller areas like exhibition booths our cross-weave tape can be applied around the perimeter with a strong double sided tape on that, this provides a good firm fix to hold the artificial grass.
+On smaller areas like exhibition booths, our cross-weave tape can be applied around the perimeter with a strong double-sided tape, which provides a good firm fix to hold the synthetic grass.

 For any roof installation, we always recommend 12mm Lazy Foam or Lazy Pad to be laid over the current roofing system, as this allows free drainage and protects the roof membrane.
 Using a shockpad and drainage layer also allows the artificial grass to be fixed to the underlay and not the roof surface.

 Due to the varied surfaces of roof areas, great care has to be taken before attempting to use adhesive on PVC membranes, as this can cause serious damage and invalidate roofing warranties.
 For this reason, we recommend you first contact our sales or technical team on 01572 768208 to ensure the correct fitting method is used.

 † These instructions have been written to limit the amount of specialist equipment you would have to hire to complete the job on a DIY level.
 All of our installation teams use top quality installation equipment (including mechanical brushes, for example) to ensure the installation is to the very highest standard.